acxz/StringCases.jl/README.md

 is a library that represents a string case as a type.
 This means that there is an API that does not involve the user defining input functions.

-In this library, a string case is represnted as a type, not unlike the approach taken in [kasechange](https://github.com/pearxteam/kasechange).
+In this library, a string case is represented as a type, not unlike the approach taken in [kasechange](https://github.com/pearxteam/kasechange).
 However, this library is more easy to read and succinct.
 It is also more generic, using a union type to allow upper/lower/title/any cases and being